-- Traffic management will consist of overnight road closures with periodic amnesties in place to allow traffic to pass through the area of works. - Works will be carried out at night over a period of five nights to reduce impacts on road users due to the road closure. - Measures to reduce impacts of works will be detailed in the Site Environmental Management Plan (SEMP) and adhered to on site.
+- Traffic management will consist of overnight road closures with a diversion route in place. - Works will be carried out at night over a period of ten nights to reduce impacts on road users due to the road closure. - Measures to reduce impacts of works will be detailed in the Site Environmental Management Plan (SEMP) and adhered to on site.